 If your hand causes you to stumble,cut it off.
 It is better for you to enter life maimed than with two hands to go into hell, where the fire never goes out.
 And if your foot causes you to stumble, cut it off.
 It is better for you to enter life crippled than to have two feet and be thrown into hell.

-Weeding is something that must been done to keep a garden growing.
+Weeding is something that must been done to keep a garden growing well and strong.

 The roots of weeds will quickly choke our the plants your are trying to grow, tangling them hopelessly with their own.